 - 1 ensure that the emergency services have been called, - 2 care for any casualties and administer first aid if trained to do so, - 3 secure the scene by closing the road and restricting public access.

 Once emergency services arrive assist as directed by the Senior Police Officer.
+Record events as they happen on the Emergency Log Sheet.

 Fallen Tree Blocking Road

 If you arrive at the scene before the emergency services,